PeterEckmann1/PeterEckmann1.github.io/_pages/about.md

 Welcome!
 This is the personal website of Peter Eckmann, undergraduate student at UC San Diego.
 I am pursuing a B.S. in Computer Science, and am fortunate to be a member of [Dr. Rose Yu's](https://roseyu.com/) Lab.
 My research interests include machine learning and its applications to small molecule drug discovery.
 Particularly, my work has involved deep generative modeling, molecular dynamics, and few-shot learning.

-I have also been involved with the [FAIR Data Informatics (FDI)](https://www.fdilab.org/) Lab at UC San Diego since a high school internship, where I use machine learning tools to quantify research quality and reproducibility.
+I am also involved with the [FAIR Data Informatics (FDI)](https://www.fdilab.org/) Lab at UC San Diego following a high school internship, where I use machine learning tools to quantify research quality and reproducibility.

 Education
 ======